refcell/cloaks/README.md

 ## Development

-[Cloak](https://github.com/abigger87/cloak) is an extensible ERC721 implementation with a commit-reveal scheme built _into_ the ERC721 contract itself.
+A [Cloak](https://github.com/abigger87/cloaks) is an extensible ERC721 implementation with a commit-reveal scheme built _into_ the ERC721 contract itself.
 The only contract is located in [src/](./src/) called [Cloak](./src/Cloak.sol).

 Both [DappTools](https://dapp.tools/) and [Foundry](https://github.com/gaskonst/foundry) are supported.
 Installation instructions for both are included below.